nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undoing a Command: `undo`

 Undoes an undo-able command within HealthSync.

+>:warning: Upon closing HealthSync, the undo history will be erased

 * An undo-able command include an add, clear, delete, edit, log, alog and clog command.
 * The command allows you to undo a specific number of previous commands.